dankolesnikov/SimpleLanguage/README.md

 ## Description

-A programming language interpreter developed in Programming Paradigma class with Professor Cay Horstmann at SJSU.
+A programming language interpreter developed in a Programming Paradigms class with Professor Cay Horstmann at SJSU.
-Simple Language is similar to Scala subset but differs several ways:
+Simple Language is similar to Scala subset but differs in several ways:

 * Only two types: integer and functions
 * Defs end with semicolons